CodingTrain/thecodingtrain.com/content/guides/content-structure-guide.md

 content
 ├─ videos
 │  ├─ lessons
-│  ├─ challenges
+│  ├─ journeys
 │  └─ guest-tutorials
 └─ tracks
    ├─ main-tracks
    └─ side-tracks
 ```

-**Note**: At the moment of writing this guide, only the files contained in `content/videos/challenges` and `content/videos/guest-tutorials` really follow the structure and descriptions that gets explained in the rest of this guide.
+**Note**: At the moment of writing this guide, only the files contained in `content/videos/journeys` and `content/videos/guest-tutorials` really follow the structure and descriptions that gets explained in the rest of this guide.
 The files contained in those folders were created based on the existing videos in the site, so they should also be good examples for you on how to add similar content.
 Feel free to delete all folders and files in `content/videos/lessons`, `content/tracks/main-tracks` and `content/tracks/side-tracks`; as these were created as dummy examples and not to represent a real data.

 ## Videos